 Through Antefil, we want to transform the production of lightweight fibre-reinforced composite structures to more cost- and energy-efficient value chains based on the use of microengineered hybrid fibres.
 The technology behind the fabrication and use of such fibres has been developed by our team at ETH Zurich and is protected through a patent filed by ETH Transfer.
-We have acquired interest from various market segments (predominantly in the automotive and wind power industries) and devised a go-to-market strategy which enables us to scale the fibre production from our current prototype line to mass production by staged entry of different-sized verticals.
-The planned InnoBooster project will support Antefil in realizing its own pilot fibre production line, which will output enough material to supply smaller applications and to supply the production of test structures in pilot projects.
-By the end of the project period, the founding team will have incorporated Antefil and signed first sales contracts and thereby established its first revenues.
+We have acquired interest from various market segments (predominantly in the automotive, mobility and wind power industries) and devised a go-to-market strategy which enables us to scale the fibre production from our current prototype line to mass production by staged entry of different-sized verticals.
+The InnoBooster project supporting Antefil in scaling its previous production capacity to enable larger sample pilots with customers and in developing coating hardware for implementation in outsourced production lines at partnering factories.
+During the early stages of the project, the founding team has incorporated the company Antefil Composite Tech AG, which successively received the ETH spin-off label and has raised CHF 1.5 million in additional funding during the project.
+The ultimate goal of the InnoBooster project was to establish the market introduction of the company’s hybrid fibre products.
+This has been achieved through multiple pilot projects with promising customers as well as through a joint demonstration conducted together with Bionic Composite Technologies AG (Biontec) and the Institute for Materials Technology and Plastics Processing (IWK) at Ostschweizer Fachhochschule (OST), which was co-funded through an Innosuisse innovation cheque.
+The final demonstrator highlights the efficiency of using Antefil’s hybrid fibre materials in tailored preforms produced by Biontec for local reinforcments in injection moulded components and thereby provides a first highly promising application for this innovative technology.

 Persons involved in the project